admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 ## Projects, currently unloaded

-These projects are not migrated or integrated, yet.
+These projects are not migrated or integrated, yet:

 * AasxCsharpLibrary.Tests
 * AasxDictionaryImport.Tests